firstbatchxyz/dkn-compute-node/README.md

 4. Run a test inference to verify everything works
 5. Print a benchmark (tokens per second)

-Use `--gpu-layers -1` to offload all layers to GPU (Metal on macOS, requires building with `--features cuda` for NVIDIA):
+Use `--gpu-layers -1` to offload all layers to GPU (Metal on macOS, CUDA on NVIDIA builds, ROCm on AMD Linux builds):

 ```sh
 dria-node setup --gpu-layers -1